kumarsuraj345678/Flappy-Penguin/README.md

 # 🐧 Flappy Penguin

-Welcome to **Flappy Penguin**, a fun and addictive web-based game inspired by the classic Flappy Bird.
+Welcome to **Flappy Penguin**, a fun and interactive web-based project inspired by the classic Flappy Bird.
 This project is built using modern web development technologies.

 ## 🛠️ Technologies Used

-- 🌐 **HTML5**: The backbone of the game structure.
+- 🌐 **HTML5**: The backbone of the project structure.
 - 🎨 **CSS3**: For stylish and responsive design.

 ## 🚀 Getting Started